Black Friday laptop buyer's guide

 It’s easy to feel overwhelmed by the deluge of Black Friday laptop deals seemingly falling from the sky.
 The prices can be very tempting, but with an abundance of configuration options, it can be hard to know which deal offers the most value.

-Not everyone’s a tech expert.
-So in this guide, we’ll walk you through the different specs to consider in a Windows laptop, and how those decisions change depending on the price range, whether it’s a sub-$500 model or sub-$750.
-We’ll also make some recommendations of laptops that we consider worthwhile buys.
+That's especially so if you're not a tech expert and the recommendations you've gotten don't fit your needs.
+So in this guide, we walk you through the different specs to consider in a Windows laptop, and how those decisions change depending on the price range, whether it’s a sub-$500 model or sub-$750.
+We also examine the specs of some current laptops and provide examples of how to separate the wheat from the chaff.

 What to look for in a laptop under $500